Signed in as:

 SELF-DIRECTED SOCIAL PLAY is free social play with multiple-aged playmates.

-Humans are mammals.
-Young mammals play when they feel safe and well.
-People who have little self-directed social play experience tend to be more aggressive and have other behavior disorders (e.g., van den Berg et al., 1999), as well as diminished academic achievement (Barros, Silver & Stein, 2009).
+· People who have little self-directed social play experience tend to be more aggressive and have other behavior disorders (e.g., van den Berg et al., 1999), as well as diminished academic achievement (Barros, Silver & Stein, 2009).

 BLOG SERIES ON PLAY